Perchlorate: Water

 On February 11, 2011, EPA determined that perchlorate meets the Safe Drinking Water Act criteria for regulation as a contaminant.
 The agency found that perchlorate may have an adverse effect on the health of persons and is known to occur in public water systems with a frequency and at levels that it presents a public health concern.
 Since then EPA has continued to determine what level of contamination is appropriate.
 EPA prepared extensive responses to submitted public comments.

-In 2016 the Natural Resources Defense Council (NRDC) filed a lawsuit to accelerate EPA's regulation of perchlorate.
+In 2016, the Natural Resources Defense Council (NRDC) filed a lawsuit to accelerate EPA's regulation of perchlorate.

 In 2019, EPA proposed a Maximum Contaminant Level of 0.056 mg/L for public water systems.

-On June 18, 2020 EPA announced that it was withdrawing its 2011 regulatory determination and its 2019 proposal, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
+On June 18, 2020, EPA announced that it was withdrawing its 2011 regulatory determination and its 2019 proposal, stating that it had taken "proactive steps" with state and local governments to address perchlorate contamination.
 In September 2020 NRDC filed suit against EPA for its failure to regulate perchlorate, and stated that 26 million people may be affected by perchlorate in their drinking water.
 On March 31, 2022, the EPA announced that a review confirmed its 2020 decision.

-Other

-FDA approved perchlorate use in food packaging in 2005.
+Following the NRDC lawsuit, in 2023 the US Court of Appeals for the DC Circuit ordered EPA to develop a perchlorate standard for public water systems.
+EPA stated that it will publish a proposed standard for perchlorate in 2025, and issue a final rule in 2027.